+Benson House, in the Town of Lindsay

-Saturday, the 23rd Day of April, inst., at the hour of 11 o'clock in the forenoon, the following lands and premises, namely: PARCEL 1.-Lot number 2 and the west half of lot number 3, in the sixth concession of the township of Laxton, containing three hundred acres of land more or less.
+PARCEL 1.-Lot number 2 and the west half of lot number 3, in the sixth concession of the township of Laxton, containing three hundred ecres of land more or less.

-PARCEL 2.-Lot number 7, in the sixth concession of the said township of Laxton, concession of the said township of Laxton, con-

-On parcel I there are about one hundred and flity acres of cleared land and eighty acres of good hardwood timber, omsisting of maple and elm.
-There are elected on this parcel a good frame dwelling house 36xis feet with extension kitchen 20x15 feet; also a good frame barn 50x30 feet, stable and shed 50x28, and a cow stable 70x14 feet.
+PARCEL 2.-Lot number 7, in the sixth concession of the said township of Laxton, containing two hundred acres of land more or less.
+On purcel 1 there are about one hundred and flity acres of cleared land and elighty acres of good hardwood timber, consisting of maple and elm.
+There are elected on this parcel a good frame dwelling house 36x28 feet with extension kitchen 20x15 feet; also a good frame barn 50x30 feet, stable and shed 50x28, and a cow stable 70x14 feet.

 The buildings are in fair repair.
-Both The buildings are in fair repair.
-Both

-At the same time and place there will offered for sale Lot number 19, in the fifth concession of the township of Somerville, containing two hundred scres of land more or Each parcel will be offered for sale subject to
+Both village of Coboconk.
+At the same time and place there will ! offered for sale Lot number 19, in the fifth concession of the township of Somerville, containing two hundred scres of land more or

-TERMS OF PAYMENT: Ten per cent. down at time of sale and sufficient within thirty days thereafter to make, together with the deposit one half of the purchase noney, the remainder to be secured by a first mortgage on the premises for a term of years, with interest at 6 per cent.
+TERMS OF PAYMENT: Ten per cent. down at time of sale and sufficient within thirty days thereafter to make, together with the deposit one half of the purchase money, the remainder to be secured by a first mortgage on the premises for a term of years, with interest at 6 per cent.
 The other terms and conditions of sale will be made knewn at the time of sale.
 Further particulars may be obtained from the